Menu

 This Protocol seeks to ensure openness, transparency, fairness and consistency in planning decisions and to ensure that the planning process operates properly, legally and effectively.

-What abusive racist stuff was this?
-The suppressed words were ‘neoMaoist’ (because of the sloganising), ‘pretentious’ (most planning applications do without a Concepts and Philosophy statement), and ‘SHOUTY’ (because the statement document was all in capital letters).
+What foul abusive stuff was this?
+The suppressed words were ‘neoMaoist’ (because of the sloganising), ‘pretentious’ (nearly all applications do without a Concepts and Philosophy statement), and ‘SHOUTY’ (because the statement document was all in capital letters).
 For HBC however, objectors are not entitled to their opinions.

 Examples of censorship are many.
 A published objection on solar panels at Rocklands (HS/FA/23/00344) by a qualified ecologist reads in full: